Schtenk/XmlRegions/README.md

 - Region outlining
 - Display region name in collapsed mode
-- Snippet for inserting regions
+- Snippet for inserting regions in XML

 ### Outlining